openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 setWallpaper(source: string | image.PixelMap, wallpaperType: WallpaperType, callback: AsyncCallback&lt;void&gt;): void

 Sets a specified source as the wallpaper of a specified type.
-This API uses an asynchronous callback to return the result.

 > **NOTE**
 >